samirhendawi1/RSM8431/README.md

 OPENROUTER_API_KEY = "sk-..."
 ```

-> If the key is missing or requests fail, the recommender still works—just without LLM boosts.
+> If the key is missing or requests fail, the recommender still works, just without LLM boosts.

 ---